- What is Gwyneth Paltrow’s exercise routine?

 Research debunk’s Gwyneth Paltrow’s exercise routine

-You don’t need to spend 12 hours each week in a gym to reach and maintain a healthy weight.
+You don’t need to spend 12 hours in a gym each week to reach and maintain a healthy weight.
 That time commitment equates to 624 hours a year.
-Rather than being able to listen to her children play in her pool, she could actually be in the pool with them.
+Rather than being able to listen to her children play in her pool, Gwyneth could actually be in the pool with them.

 Why?
-Until recently it was believed that the more you exercise the more calories you burn.
+For a long time it was believed that the more you exercise the more calories you burn.
 But a recent study shows that highly active people achieve similar results to people who exercise moderately.
 When you exercise more, your body adapts.
 It runs more efficiently.
 Then you burn less energy.

 Gwyneth’s approach to weight loss has been proved false by research.